 - Its crystalline structure is triclinic, and the coordination geometry for the central atom chromium is tetrahedral.

 K2Cr2O7 shows decomposition when heated to liberate potassium chromate, and the evolution of O2 gas is also observed.

 The reaction can be depicted as follows:

 4K2Cr2O7 → 4K2CrO4 + 2Cr2O3 + 3 O2

 The orange-red colour of the K2Cr2O7 solution turns into a yellow colour when potassium dichromate reacts with alkalies.
 This yellow colour is because of the formation of potassium chromate.

 K2Cr2O7 + 2KOH → 2K2CrO4 + H2O

-This colour change of orange to yellow and yellow to orange can be explained on the concept of equilibrium of the two ions.
+This colour change from orange to yellow and yellow to orange can be explained by the concept of equilibrium of the two ions.
 In the potassium dichromate solution, Cr2O72- ions (in orange colour) are in equilibrium with CrO42- ions (in yellow colour ).